 The Daring Bakers are at it again.

-This month we chose red velvet cake, which very few people had made, but I make on a monthly basis for my Southern gentleman.
+This month we chose Classic Red Velvet Cake, which very few people had made, but I make on a monthly basis for my Southern gentleman.

-Like a lot of people I know, I became acquainted with red velvet cake from the movie Steal Magnolias.
+Like a lot of people I know, I became acquainted with red velvet cake from the movie Steel Magnolias.

 There at the wedding was the awful grooms cake, an armadillo, that when cut into was a blood red, red velvet cake.